andimiller/whales/src/main/tut/index.md

 # Overview

-cats-effect-docker is a package which makes it easy to use docker with cats-effect.
+Whales is a library which gives you a cats-friendly interface for Docker.

+It's intended to be used for integration testing but you can use it for whatever you want.